chase-lambert/vigil/README.md

 If you just want "rebuild on save," `zig build --watch` has you covered.
 Vigil is for when you want a bit more control over the output.

+A fun little side aspect is that I've found `vigil` works very well while going through [ziglings](https://codeberg.org/ziglings/exercises), especially when in `full` mode, but `zig build --watch` does not work correctly.
+Just don't try to switch to test (`t`) mode or things get funky.

 This project is also a learning exercise in [Data-Oriented Design](https://www.dataorienteddesign.com/dodbook/), [TigerStyle](https://github.com/tigerbeetle/tigerbeetle/blob/main/docs/TIGER_STYLE.md), and Zig patterns.
 I have learned a ton and had a lot of fun doing it.
 See [ARCHITECTURE.md](ARCHITECTURE.md) for some of the details.

 ## Installation